How to Get a Chinese Visa

 How much does a Chinese Visa cost?

-The price varies from 30 to 140 USD depending on your nationality, the type of Visa, the country where you apply and the number of entries.
+The price varies from 30 to 140 USD depending on your nationality, the type of Visa, the country where you apply, and the number of entries.Usually, it's cheaper for European people, whereas American people are usually required to pay the full fee of 140 USD.

 Where can I get a Chinese Visa?

-In many countries, including the UK, Australia, Canada and EU countries, you must apply through the CVASC (Chinese Visa Application Service Center).
+In many countries, including the UK, Australia, Canada, and EU countries, you must apply through the CVASC (Chinese Visa Application Service Center).

 If for some reason you don't want to, or you can't show up personally, you can use an agency to get your Chinese Visa.
 This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate.